leevi978/pi-travel-router/docs/3-setup-network-adapter.md

 2. Prevent power-saving dropouts
 3. Connect to Wi-Fi using NetworkManager

-> If you're using ethernet only for internet connection, you can skip this section.
+> Note: Skip this section if you plan to use ethernet only.

 ## Step 1: Verify that a driver is present